Thomas Pearce (Maryland politician)

-Thomas Pearce (died January 1936) was an American politician from Maryland.
+Thomas Pearce (c.
+1855 – January 1936) was an American politician from Maryland.
 He served as a member of the Maryland House of Delegates, representing Cecil County in 1890.

 Biography

-Pearce was a Democrat.
-He served as a member of the Maryland House of Delegates, representing Cecil County in 1890.
+Pearce was born c.
+1855 in the first district of Cecil County, Maryland.
+He worked as a machinary salesman.

+In 1899, Pearce successfully ran for the Maryland House of Delegates as a Democrat, representing Cecil County.
+He served in the House in 1890, representing Cecil County.
+He served on the Committee of Roads and Highways, the Chesapeake Bay and its Tributaries.
+His brother, Eugene Pearce, was also a member of the Maryland House of Delegates at the same time.

-Pearce was married.
+Pearce was married; his wife predeceased him.
 He was a member of the Improved Order of Red Men of Cecilton.

 Pearce died from pneumonia in January 1936, aged 80, at Union Hospital in Elkton.
+The Improved Order of Red Men organized his funeral, held at St. Stephens Epsicopal Church in Cecilton.
 He was buried in Cecilton Cemetery.